guitorioadar/RN-Home/README.md

-VaidooPep is a social app designed with React Native , has similarities with Instagram
+VaidooPep is a social app designed with React Native which has similarities with Instagram
 # Home and Profile sections are desgined

 # # Home                                          # Profile